colabottles/toddl/src/content/blog/ux-burlington-2019.md

 Here is a quote from Henri I loved.

-<blockquote cite="Henri Helvetica">Resource loading is a delicate dance that can be delightful, but also destructivedue to device damper and limitations.</blockquote>
+<blockquote cite="Henri Helvetica">Resource loading is a delicate dance that can be delightful, but also destructive due to device damper and limitations.</blockquote>

 I won't (and possibly have not a chance to explain these as well as Henri did) go into the API's in-depth, but I will give you and overview of what they are and [point you to the video on the UX Burlington YouTube page](https://youtu.be/DLvSPYklE4U).